-My sister Kathy introduced me to Dukkah many years ago and I got hooked.
+My sister Kathy introduced me to this Dukkah recipe many years ago and I got hooked.
 Dukkah originated in Egypt and is now enjoyed world wide.

 I adapted this version from makebread, an Australian business specializing in hands-on bread-making classes.
 ‘Adapted’ with respect to Dukkah means selecting the nuts you prefer (I used a mix of macadamia and hazelnuts) and selecting the type and amount of spices to add – all to taste of course.

-Dukkah is often served as an appetizer along with cut up crusty bread and a good quality olive oil.
+- Dukkah is often served as an appetizer along with cut up crusty bread and a good quality olive oil.
 Just dip the bread in the olive oil, then in the Dukkah.
 The oil enables the Dukkah to adhere to the bread.
 Brilliant.
 And addictive!

 - Use any combination of nuts – macadamia, hazelnuts, pine nuts, almonds, pistachios.
 I’ve even seen a recipe with peanuts.